rroxas21/presence-documentation/docs/considerations.md

   - Create custom physics using `GameplayKit` behavior trees and `simd` math

 ### Virtual Object Co-Manipulation
+(These are all things that I have just looked up examples of but am not sure about commiting to the implementation of so feel free to ignore)

 - **Synchronized State Management**:
   - Implement `MultipeerConnectivity` for local network communication